philterd/philter/docs/docs/redaction/ledgers.md

 Deletion always operates on **whole document chains**, never on individual entries within a chain.
 This preserves verifiability: a chain that remains is always complete and can still be validated, and a chain that is removed is removed in its entirety.

 **Legal holds block both deletion paths.** If a [legal hold](legal_holds.md) is active on a document chain or a user's evidence, a purge or a single-chain delete against that evidence is blocked and returns HTTP 423.
 The hold must be released before either can proceed.
-Because these are the only ways entries are removed, a hold is an absolute guarantee that the evidence it covers is preserved.
+Because these are the only ways entries are removed through Philter, a hold preserves the evidence it covers for as long as it is active.
+Securing the underlying MongoDB is a separate responsibility.
 See [Legal Holds](legal_holds.md) for the full documentation.

 > **Deletion is restricted.** Both paths require an **administrator** and `LEDGER_DELETION_ENABLED=true`, which is **`false` by default**.
 A deployment that has not opted in cannot delete ledger evidence through Philter at all, and the deletion controls do not appear in the dashboard.
 See [Settings](../settings.md).